What happens if I change careers or no longer work through Local 8?

 A Locked-In Retirement Account (LIRA) is a Canadian investment account designed specifically to hold locked-in pension funds for former plan members or former spouses or common-law partners.
 Funds held inside a LIRA will normally only become available (or "unlocked") to holders upon retirement.

-If I am eligible to transfer my commuted value, does it have to go to a LIRA?
 Yes, if your commuted value on termination is more than 20% of the current YMPE (Year's Maximum Pensionable Earnings) you must transfer to a LIRA.

 2023 YMPE = $66,600 (20% = $13,320)